corbettwood/handbook/Hiring Documents/Guide to Your Equity.md

 When Popular Pays raises outside capital, investors will buy a form of Preferred Stock that gives them special rights on top of their ownership of the business.
 Each subsequent round of funding will create a new class of stock with its own rights -- these are usually named by the rounds of funding (ex.
 Series A Preferred Stock, Series B Preferred Stock, etc.).
 Here is an examples that preferred stock may have:

-**Liquidation preferences:** In a liquidation event (Popular Pays is sold or goes public), investors with liquidation preferences get paid back first.
-These favor the investor.
-For instance, if our Series A investors invested $5m with a 1x liquidation preference and Popular Pays was bought, then $5m would go back to the Series A investors before anyone else got any money back.
-If Popular Pays was sold for $5m or less, that would mean that everyone with common stock (founders and employees) would get nothing.
-If Popular Pays sold for $10m, then $5m would be distributed among the common stockholders.
+**Liquidation preferences:** With the liquidation preferences our investors have, in the event Popular Pays is sold or goes public, the investors could choose to get their money back or convert their Preferred Stock into Common Stock at a 1:1 ratio.
+In the event of a sale for a low value, like if Popular Pays raised $5m in capital at a $20m valuation and sold for $10m, investors could get their $5m back and the remaining money would be split between the rest of the Common Stock holders.
+If Popular Pays was sold for $5m or less, that would mean that everyone with Common Stock (founders and employees) would get nothing.

 ## Outstanding Convertible Notes

-Popular Pays has raised $2,738,450 to date:
+Popular Pays has raised $2,988,450 to date:
-> $675,000 as Convertible Notes that converted to Preferred Stock upon our C Corp transition
+> $675,000 as Convertible Notes that converted to Preferred Stock upon our C Corp transition on 12/19/15.
-> $2,000,000.00 as Y Combinator SAFEs (similar to convertible notes)
+> $2,000,000.00 as Y Combinator SAFEs (similar to convertible notes) in March/April 2016.
-> $81,450 from an AngeList syndicate via a YC SAFE
+> $81,450 from an AngeList syndicate via a YC SAFE in April 2016.
+> $250,000 on a SAFE in February 2016.

 Convertible notes are a popular way for startups to raise money because they let you delay picking a valuation for your company.
 Instead of selling equity for a fixed price, we borrow the money as debt.
 Then, next time we raise money, that debt converts to equity at a discount or a cap.The cap is a maximum valuation that the first investors will have to pay for the stock.

-Our last fundraise (some of the YC SAFEs and the AL syndicate) occured at a $12m valuation.
+Our last fundraise ($250,000) occured at a $18m valuation.

 Anyone is always welcome to ask Corbett (CEO) any questions about their options, Popular Pays’s fundraising, or anything else related to equity at Popular Pays.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.